In Your Darkest Moments,

-When you’re ready and willing to focus on healing and recovery from your loss, beginning with our first session, you and I will open a series of powerful conversations.
+Grief has no time limits.
+When you’re ready to focus on recovery and moving forward from your loss, beginning with our first session, you and I will open a series of powerful conversations.

-From there, at your side all along the way, I will gently guide you through some small steps and actions that lead you through your grief, which will enable you to close the sad, painful chapter you’re living now and begin a happier new one, without guilt or leaving anything good behind.
+From there, I’ll gently walk with you every step of the way as you take small steps and actions that lead you through your grief.
+Our conversations will enable you to find acceptance of your loss, move forward from this painful chapter to a new one, without guilt or leaving anything good behind.

-My role as your coach is to offer you support and guidance, to cheer you on and help you see things from a different perspective.
-With commitment and focus, you will realize that it’s possible to recover and live a joyful, purposeful life.
+My role as a grief and loss practitioner is to offer you support and guidance, to cheer you on, to help you see things in a new light, to find your new normal.
+With commitment and focus, you will begin to see that it’s possible to move forward and live a joyful, purposeful life.

 You’ll find your light… your magic… your mojo!

 What should I expect from a grief and loss practitioner?

 A grief and loss practitioner serves to actively listen to you, allow you to set your own agenda, offer you support and guidance, help you see things in a new light and to cheer you on as you recover.

 How can a grief and loss practioner help me?

 For you to break through the pain you’re living right now, I believe one-on-one guidance and accountability is imperative.
 You will set the agenda for your sessions, have complete freedom to talk openly about your struggles, learn how to move beyond them and step into the light where healing happens.

 Is a grief and loss practitioner the same as a therapist?